dragonslayer14/CS7641/P3-UL/README.txt

 Running code:

 - Project code in folder `P3-UL`
-- elbow method code adapted from from https://www.geeksforgeeks.org/elbow-method-for-optimal-value-of-k-in-kmeans/
+- kmeans elbow method code adapted from from https://www.geeksforgeeks.org/elbow-method-for-optimal-value-of-k-in-kmeans/
+    - pca elbow code from https://www.kaggle.com/lonewolf95/classification-tutorial-with-pca-and-gridsearchcv
 - Requirements were pip frozen to requirements.txt
 - data labels in wine.csv were modified to be 0 based, rather than 1, for the sake of comparison
 - `python main.py` // update as needed